phonkd/dockerd/docs/CKAD/Tips/Imperative Commands.md

 ***
 #exam

+>[!warning] Time management
+>During exams you have to create stuff with yaml files.
+>There however is not enought time to write them all from scratch.
+Use dry run commands to create yaml files and edit them.

 ## Theory
 *imperative commands  are useful for quickly creating a ressource e.g `kubectl run nginx-pod --image=nginx:alpine`* **Dry run=client**